Engineered Wood Building Products Deliver Better Homes

 Sometimes the most obvious facts carry the greatest weight, and that’s why I keep thinking about that terrific sawmill and its inability to produce big lumber.
 You can invest in all the highest-tech equipment on the planet, but nature won’t be rushed.
 Trees only grow so fast, and that’s one of the reasons behind the increasing popularity of engineered wood products.
 They offer terrific building opportunities while requiring only young, fast growing forest resources to make.
 The engineered floor joists below are from a project I built back in 2007.
 These joists span distances that regular lumber could never do.

-These engineered floor joists span 22 feet without the need for extra support.
+These engineered floor joists span 22 feet without the need for extra support in the workshop I built.
 They’re also lighter than floor joists made from sawn lumber and are perfectly straight.

 Another reason for the rise in popularity of engineered products is an increase in homeowner expectations.
 When it comes to floor joists, rafters, beams and wall studs, the new breed of options simply does a better job than anything available before.